 Electricity and propane use were averaged between barns within each stage of production and divided by the number of pigs produced from each barn (Table 1).
 Electricity and propane usage were similar between breed-to-wean barns despite a difference of 29,000 pigs produced annually from the two different barns.
 Heat lamps used the highest proportion of total electricity in both breed-to-wean barns.
 Electricity and propane usage per pig was similar in both nursery barns despite an annual pig production difference of 50,000 pigs.
 Ventilation accounted for the largest proportion of the total electricity used by each nursery.
 Total amounts of electricity used to produce one market pig ranged from 4.12 kWh (curtain-sided barn) to 14.40 kWh (tunnel-ventilated barn).
 Propane use ranged from 0.49 gal/pig (curtain-sided barn) to 0.34 gal/pig (tunnel-ventilated barn).
 Despite barn design differences, ventilation was the largest user of electricity during the finishing phase.
 Based on this study, heat lamps in breed-to-wean barns and ventilation systems across all three phases of pork production were the most significant users of electricity.
 We calculated the total use of fossil energy in these commercial barns by comparing the total fossil fuels used from electricity and propane.
 The energy used for heating the barns (propane) accounted for 50% (breed-to-wean barns) to 90% (nursery barns) of the total fossil energy used in the barn.
 The next largest user of fossil energy was heat lamps in farrowing rooms then the ventilation system across all three phases of production.

 Our results suggest that pork producers need to focus on heating systems, ventilation systems, and equipment to keep piglets warm if they want to reduce the use of fossil fuels and improve the carbon footprint of their production system.
 In addition to improving the environmental impacts of their farms, improving the efficiency of these electrical loads and propane use should provide opportunities for increased profitability.
-For tips on improving energy efficiency of heating and ventilation systems in swine barns, visit presentations from our recent Midwest Farm Energy Conference.
+For tips on improving energy efficiency of heating and ventilation systems in swine barns, visit presentations from our past Midwest Farm Energy Conference.
 Additionally, an article published on “The Pig Site” in 2012 outlines the importance of providing heat to pre-weaned piglets and advantages of utilizing heat pads versus heat lamps.

 This project was funded by the Minnesota Environment and Natural Resources Trust Fund as recommended by the Legislative-Citizen Commission on Minnesota Resources (LCCMR).